SpringerPE/graphite-du-report/README.md

 the `pkg/apps` subfolder

 ## Components
-The application is split into three main components:
+The application is split into four main components:
 - the `updater` fetches and process the data coming from a graphite cluster, `/metrics/details` endpoint.
 - the `worker` offers api and data endpoints accessible to web clients and renderers
-- the `renderer` renders the raw disk usage data into shareable graphs
+- the `renderer` renders the raw disk usage data into a SVG image
+- the `visualiser` visualises the raw disk usage data via an html document

 ## Api endpoints
 ### updater